 About the wine:

 The Château du Tertre 2025 was harvested from September 8 to 22 and aged in 40% new oak barrels.
-It offers a cohesive and precise nose, with an abundance of black fruit and hints of graphite that stylistically bring it closer to a Pauillac.
-Beautiful definition.
-The palate is medium-bodied, with an attack that is again quite typical of a Pauillac thanks to that touch of graphite.
-Well-defined and with satisfying length, this is an elegant du Tertre, one of the best I have tasted from the barrel.
+It has a cohesive and precise nose, with an abundance of black fruit and notes of graphite that, stylistically, bring it closer to a Pauillac.
+Beautifully defined.
+On the palate, it is medium-bodied, with an attack that is again quite typical of a Pauillac thanks to that hint of graphite.
+Well-defined and with satisfying length, this is an elegant du Tertre—one of the best I’ve tasted from the barrel.
 2031–2050

 James Suckling